8 aging-in-place home modifications for seniors

 It can take some people longer to get in and out of the tub and take care of everything they need to do in the bathroom.
 Replacing the overhead light fixture above the toilet and tub with one that has an infrared bulb as well as a regular bulb will help keep their bathroom warm and comfortable in the winter months.
 You can find a combination heat lamp and light fixture for around $50 to $150.

-4. Install home technology
+4. Upgrade your smart home technology

 Technology has become one of the most important developments in helping people stay in their own home as they age.
 Home technology like medical alert, home security and remote monitoring or communication systems are particularly beneficial.